Generic transversality for unbranched covers of closed pseudoholomorphic curves: Introduction

 The Gromov-Witten invariants of closed symplectic manifolds are defined in principle by counting $J$-holomorphic curves for generic tame almost complex structures~$J$.
 One of the main technical hurdles in this definition is that moduli spaces of $J$-holomorphic curves are not generally manifolds of the ``expected'' dimension unless multiply covered curves can be excluded; thus in practice, the definition usually requires more sophisticated techniques such as virtual cycles, abstract multivalued perturbations, or stabilizing divisors, see e.g.~\cites{FukayaOno,LiTian,Ruan:virtual, Siebert:GW,CieliebakMohnke:transversality,IonelParker:virtual,HWZ:GW}.

 It is nonetheless interesting to ask under what circumstances the ``classical'' technique of perturbing $J$ generically suffices for a complete description of moduli spaces of multiply covered curves.
 Results of this nature are desirable for several reasons: one is that the resulting definition of the Gromov-Witten invariants is simpler to understand and to apply.
 Another is that the relationship between simple curves and their multiple covers can reveal nontrivial relations among Gromov-Witten invariants that cannot be seen by more abstract techniques; one example of this phenomenon is the Gopakumar-Vafa conjecture on symplectic Calabi-Yau $3$-folds, see \cites{GopakumarVafa,BryanPandharipande:BPS,BryanPandharipande:local, IonelParker:GV}.
 While moduli spaces of multiply covered curves cannot generally achieve regularity in the usual sense, it is sometimes enough to show that they are \emph{as regular as possible}.
 A simple $J$-holomorphic curve $u$ with deformation index~$0$ is called ``super-rigid'' if, roughly speaking, the set of all covers of $u$ is an open subset in the moduli space of all $J$-holomorphic curves (see \S\ref{sec:main} for a more precise definition), so in particular, no sequence of curves geometrically distinct from $u$ can converge to any cover of~$u$.
-The index relations between simple $J$-holomorphic curves and their multiple covers make the following conjecture plausible:
+The index relations between simple $J$-holomorphic curves and their multiple covers make the following conjecture plausible:\footnote{After this article was submitted for publication, the second author produced a preprint \cite{Wendl:super} that proves Conjecture~\ref{conj:super} in all dimensions greater than four, together with a substantial generalization of Theorem~\ref{thm:super}, using different techniques based on the Sard-Smale theorem and representation theory.}

 \begin{conj} On any closed symplectic manifold $(M,\omega)$ of real dimension at least four, there exists a Baire subset $\jJ_\reg$ in the space of smooth $\omega$-tame almost complex structures such that for all $J \in \jJ_\reg$, every closed, connected and simple $J$-holomorphic curve with deformation index~$0$ is super-rigid. \end{conj}